 The Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace.

-Reinforce and implement at national level of the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace could be a useful tool in this respect.
+Reinforce and implement at national level of the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace

-Open up cyberspace to content production and content fruition in more languages, be they local, national or international, including email, search engines and native capability for Unicode.Launch and support governmental and regional initiatives as well as supporting endeavors taken by the private sector, individuals and civil society for. digitization and digital archiving of cultural heritage.Streamline DAC initiatives and programmes launched and/or implemented by different international and regional organizations such as LAS, ESCWA, ITU, and AICTO.
+Open up cyberspace to content production and content fruition in more languages, be they local, national, regional or international, including email, search engines in diverse coding formats.

+Launch and support governmental and other initiatives for. preservation, digitization and digital archiving of cultural and documentary heritage .and born-digital information.

+Encourage implementation of national and regional initiatives and programmes launched and/or implemented by different international and regional organizations

 Develop region-wide standards for developing digital content specific to the vehicular languages that will enhance quality, interoperability, and inter-regional collaboration.

-Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content.
+Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content, .

-Support national entrepreneurial and start-up ecosystem to help the digital content industry to flourish, including incubators, accelerators, mentorship, investments, and venture capital, focusing on DAC applications and emphasizing the recent technology trends such as mobile devices, tablet computers, and cloud computing.
+Support national entrepreneurial and start-up ecosystem to help the digital content industry to flourish, including incubators, accelerators, mentorship, investments, and venture capital, focusing on digital content applications and emphasizing the recent technology trends such as mobile devices, tablet computers, and cloud computing.

-Develop an enabling environment that will support the private sector by facilitating access to national and regional funds and making these funds available, providing facilities such as the simplification of processes to establish a business, and providing incentives such as tax exemptions for start-ups and SMEs in the field of DAC development.
+Develop appropriate policies and procedures to help converting saved documents from analogue to digital system.

+Consider the inclusion of protection of digital heritage in a normative instrument on documentary heritage especially in relation to indigenous people and minor languages.

+Promote the development and use of internationalised domain names.

-The UN Declaration on the Rights of Indigenous Peoples. the UN Declaration on the Rights of Indigenous Peoples, which contains a number of articles relevant in the context of WSIS and the ICT landscape, including those on media, education, free, prior informed consent and full and effective participation.
-In particular, to advocate:Close the digital divides with regard to Indigenous Peoples.
+The UN Declaration on the Rights of Indigenous Peoples.

+Promote the principles of the UN Declaration on the Rights of Indigenous Peoples, relevant in the context of WSIS and the ICT landscape,.
+In particular, through work to:

+Support bridging the digital divides with regard to Indigenous Peoples.

 Support the full and effective participation of Indigenous Peoples in the WSIS process and beyond.

-Foster policies and programmes that promote medial pluralism with a focus on Indigenous media.
+Foster policies and programmes that promote media pluralism including Indigenous media.

-Ensure adequate protection of traditional knowledge.
+Ensure , to safeguard traditional knowledge

 Ensure that Indigenous knowledge is recognized to have an important place in inclusive knowledge societies.

-Ensure cultural rights for all to promote inclusive social development.
+OLD text in brackets (reminder) Support the right to take part in cultural life for all to promote inclusive social development.

-The Convention on the Protection and Promotion of the Diversity of Cultural Expressions.Advocate worldwide of the strategic link between culture and development.Integrate culture within all development policies and programmes.Leverage culture for poverty reduction and inclusive economic development
+[The Diversity of Cultural Expressions in Information Society.]

+[Advocate worldwide of the strategic link between culture and development].

+[Integrate culture within all development policies and programmes.]

+[Leverage culture for poverty reduction and inclusive economic development]

 Build on culture to promote environmental sustainability.